-Extensive research has shown the characteristics of each specific trigger point, including the area of sensation and impaired activity.
-This is essential in connecting the trigger point to the client’s complaint.
-It is a starting point in a treatment plan and a checkpoint in the assessment of how effective the treatment has been.
+Extensive research has defined the characteristics of each specific trigger point, including the area of sensation and impaired activity.
+This information is essential in connecting the patient’s complaint to the trigger point.
+It is a starting point in a treatment plan and a checkpoint in assessing how effective the treatment has been.
 Most of my posts on understanding trigger points are about making that connection.

 Even though I have written a good bit about the treatment of the trigger point, treatment of the exact spot is not a big part of my approach.
-Identification of the section of muscle that contains that trigger point IS a big part of my approach.
-Understanding how trigger points behave, in general, is essential to dealing with that specific section of muscle that connects to the client’s complaint.
+Instead, identification of the section of muscle that contains that trigger point IS a big part of my approach.
+Therefore, understanding how trigger points behave is essential to identify the specific section of muscle that connects to the client’s complaint.

 A trigger point is a hyperirritable spot in a taut band of muscle with specific behaviors.
 Here’s an illustration of a trigger point from the most respected researcher in the field.